Udemy-The-Complete-Android-Dev-Course/S4-Connect-3/README.md

 # Connect 3
  Simple game of connect 3 (or Tic-Tac-Toe) that can be played between two players.

-The app detects when someone has won or if it's a draw.
+ The app detects the end of game (win\ draw) and displays a corresponding message allowing the players to start another game.

  ![very good](/doc/Screenshot.png)

 #### Versions